 Rachel Hare Bork

-Her research has been published in the Morbidity and Mortality Weekly Report (MMWR), Health Affairs, The Journal of Public Health Management & Practice, Teachers College Record, the Journal of College Reading and Learning, and Inside Higher Ed.
+Her research has been published in theย Morbidity and Mortality Weekly Report,ย Health Affairs,ย Journal of Public Health Management & Practice,ย American Journal of Public Health,ย Teachers College Record, theย Journal of College Reading and Learning, andย Inside Higher Ed.ย She has also edited several journal supplements in theย Journal of Public Health Management & Practiceย and theย American Journal of Public Health.ย

-Rachel holds a PhD in politics and education from Teachers College, Columbia University, and an MSc in comparative politics from the London School of Economics and Political Science.
-She graduated with a BA with honors in political science from the Johns Hopkins University.
+Rachel holds a PhD in politics and education from Teachers College, Columbia University, an MSc in comparative politics fromย Londonย School of Economics and Political Science, and a BA with honors in political science from Johns Hopkins University.ย

 Rachel's Recent Writing